 Photokina in Cologne, Germany is simply immense, with 11 halls of camera-derie all in one place.

 After two days of photographic madness, we’ve picked the most noteworthy ones for you here.
-Since these were pre-production units with limited shoot opportunities, you’ll have to stay tuned in the future for our reviews to get a more in-depth look.
+Since these were pre-production units without much limited shoot opportunities, you’ll have to stay tuned in the future for our reviews to get a more in-depth look.

 Fujifilm X-T1 Graphite Silver Edition